raquo/Laminar/docs/Documentation.md

 Laminar will perform absolutely minimal operations that make sense – for example if a new element needs to be inserted, that is the only thing that will happen, _and_ this new element is the only element for which Laminar will spend time figuring out what to do, because all others will match.
 Reorderings are probably the worst case performance-wise, but still no worse than virtual DOM.
 You can read the full algorithm in `ChildrenInserter.updateChildren`.

+Note: a given DOM node can not exist in multiple locations in the DOM at the same time.
+Therefore, the Seq-s you provide to `children <--` must not contain several references to the same element.
+This is on you, as Laminar does not spend CPU cycles to verify this.
+Generally this isn't a problem unless you're deliberately caching elements for reuse in this manner.
+If you _are_ doing that, consider using the `split` operator explained below.

 #### Performant Children Rendering – `split`